 Where do I park?

 Some buildings have parking available for an additional charge.
-If you are living off campus, there is a parking garage 2 blocks from campus where students may park.
+If you are living off campus, there is a parking garage two blocks from campus where students may park.
 Many students prefer not to have a car as many popular locations are within walking distance or an inexpensive cab or bus ride away.

 How do I take public transportation?